leclercweb/Learn-Markdown/syntax/code.md

 Ceci est un bloc de code
 ```

+# Code block
+pre-formatted code blocks are played to write on or highlight a programming source code.
+More than simple pragraphe , lines of code to a code block are interpreted literally .

+exemple :

+'''
+This is a block
+'''

 Afin de créer un bloc de code en Markdown, il suffit d'identer chaque ligne du bloc avec au moins 4 espaces ou une tabulation.

 Par exemple :